August 10, 2025

 If you're here reading this, you've probably experienced the common Milanote frustrations.
 The constant app switching, the manual organization, the workflow interruptions.
 Here's how Kosmik addresses each one:

-Streamlined research workflow: You know the routine: find something online, screenshot it, save to desktop, switch to Milanote, drag and drop, try to remember the source.
-With Kosmik's built-in browser, you click any web element and it's saved directly to your canvas.
-Source link automatically included.
+• One-click research capture: You know the routine with Milanote: find something online, screenshot it, save to desktop, switch apps, drag and drop, try to remember the source.
+With Kosmik's built-in browser, you click any web element and it's saved directly to your canvas with source link automatically included.
+No more screenshot-save-switch workflow.

-AI that genuinely helps: You're building a mood board for a coffee shop rebrand?
-Kosmik starts finding similar aesthetics, color palettes, and related YouTube videos automatically.
-Without you asking.
-It's like having a research assistant who understands your project context.
+• AI discovers related content automatically: Building a mood board for a coffee shop rebrand?
+Kosmik automatically finds similar aesthetics, color palettes, and related YouTube videos while you work.
+It's like having a research assistant who understands your project and surfaces relevant inspiration without you asking.

-True multimedia integration: Need to read a brand guidelines PDF while referencing competitor videos and organizing inspiration images?
-In Milanote, that requires multiple apps.
-In Kosmik, everything works in one place.
-PDF opens in the side panel, video plays inline, images arrange logically.
-Your workflow stays uninterrupted.
+• Everything works in one place: Need to read a brand guidelines PDF while referencing competitor videos and organizing inspiration images?
+In Milanote, that requires switching between multiple apps.
+In Kosmik, PDFs open in the side panel, videos play inline, and images arrange on the same canvas.

-Intelligent auto-organisation: Drop in 50 images from a research session and Kosmik automatically tags everything by style, color, and subject matter.
-Search for "minimalist blue logos" and it finds them even though you never manually tagged anything.
+• Search without manual tagging: Search for "minimalist blue logos" and Kosmik finds them using AI semantic understanding, even though you never manually tagged anything.
 The AI understands your content contextually.

 What real user says about Kosmik: